World Court rules U.S. was wrong to freeze Iranian assets | Law-Order

 In a partial victory for Iran, judges at the International Court of Justice (ICJ) on Thursday ruled Washington had illegally allowed courts to freeze assets of Iranian companies and ordered the United States to pay compensation, the amount of which will be determined later.

-In hearings last year the U.S. argued the whole case should be dismissed because Iran has "unclean hands" and the asset seizures were the result of Tehran's alleged sponsoring of terrorism.
-The court dismissed this defence entirely and ruled the treaty was valid.
-The Islamic Republic denies supporting international terrorism.

 The 1950s friendship treaty was signed long before Iran's 1979 Islamic Revolution, which toppled the U.S.-backed shah, and the subsequent severing of U.S.-Iranian relations.
 Washington finally withdrew from the treaty in 2018.
-Nonetheless the ICJ ruled that as it was in place at the time of the freezing of the assets of Iranian commercial companies and entities, Washington violated the treaty.
+Nonetheless, the ICJ ruled that it was in place at the time of the freezing of the assets of Iranian commercial companies and entities.

+"The court has concluded the United States violated its obligations under (...) the treaty of amity," presiding judges Kirill Gevorgian said.
+He added that Iran was entitled to compensation and the parties had 24 months to agree on a figure and if that did not work, the court would start new proceedings to determine the amount to be paid.
+The judges also explained the court had no jurisdiction over the $1.75 billion in assets from Iran's central bank held by the U.S. because that bank was not a commercial enterprise, and thus not protected by the treaty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)